Two Sleepy People: Other notable recordings

 The song has been performed and recorded by a number of artists including Fats Waller, Al Bowlly, Bing Crosby & Marilyn Maxwell, Page Cavanaugh, Sammy Davis Jr. & Carmen McRae, Art Garfunkel, Vince Jones, Seth MacFarlane, Julie London, Dean Martin & Line Renaud, Jean Sablon, Silje Nergaard, Jack Pleis, Carly Simon & John Travolta, Peter Skellern, Hank Jones, Helen Forrest (with Artie Shaw) and a duet with Alice Babs and Ulrik Neumann and Carsie Blanton, and another duet by Seth MacFarlane and Norah Jones.

-It was also performed on the 1975 variety show Twiggy, featuring the famous model, and Jeremy Brett, later renowned for his portrayal of Sherlock Holmes.
+The song was performed by Dorothy Lamour on the October 30, 1938, broadcast of the Chase and Sanborn Hour radio program.

-The song was performed by Dorothy Lamour on the October 30, 1938 broadcast of the Chase and Sanborn Hour radio program.
+It was recorded by Philip and Vanessa in 1974 and was included on their album Two Sleepy People.
+This version reached the Breakers section of the UK Top 50 and was featured on Top of the Pops.
+It was playlisted by Capital Radio and reached number 17 on their chart.

-It was recorded by Philip and Vanessa in 1974 and was included in their album Two Sleepy People.
-This version reached the Breakers section of the UK Top 50 and was featured on Top Of The Pops.
-It was playlisted by Capital Radio and reached number 17 in their chart.
+It was performed on the 1975 variety show Twiggy, featuring Twiggy and Jeremy Brett, later renowned for his portrayal of Sherlock Holmes.

-The song was also performed on the episode "Elegant Iggy" of Taxi (TV series) at the end of Jim Ignatowski's impromptu musical performance.
+The song was performed on the episode "Elegant Iggy" of the television series Taxi — which aired on March 18, 1982 — at the end of Jim Ignatowski's impromptu musical performance.
 The song is omitted from the DVD release of the episode.